setopsco/docs/content/latest/user/configuration/apps/overview.md

 {{< /hint >}}

 An **App** is a task that the SetOps platform runs.
 A stage may have many Apps.
 Apps are always assumed to be long-running.
-They run on our container-based platform using an image you provide.
+Each of these containers are called a **Task**.
 For example, web applications will usually have a task named `web` for the application server, and possibly a task named `job` for running background jobs.
 Apps are assumed to be stateless – they persist user data by accessing services.

 Let's create an app named `<APPNAME>` on the stage `<STAGE>` with `app:create <APPNAME>`: